yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 :alt: n-by-n grid, where each cell is a delta-sized vector
 :::

 The problem is that this is an $n \times n \times d \times \delta$ tensor, which would be far too large to reasonably store and train on.
+Worse yet, it grows by the square of the input size!
+Ideally, we'd like to have something that only grows as a function of the $d$ hyperparameter.

 :::{note} How big are we talking?
 :class: dropdown
 :open: false
-In a modern LLM, the embedding dimensions are roughly 4k - 10k, and the context lengths vary widely, from about 4k to 200k and up.
+In a modern LLM, the embedding dimensions $d$ are roughly 4k - 10k, and the context lengths $n$ vary widely, from about 4k to 200k and up.
 If we assume $n = 8k$ and $d = 4k$ (we'll assume $d = \delta$), and a 4-byte float per value in the tensor, this gives us:

 $$
 \begin{align}